 Forgetting The Basics: SEO

-No matter how much you grow, some things like SEO remain critical.
+No matter how much you grow, some marketing tactics like SEO continue to remain critical.
 You need to ensure that you are continuously working on this front to make sure that your website is ranked on top of the page.

 Remember, the factors that are considered important in ranking decisions keep changing over time.